Focus and Scope

 Open Access Policy

-As part of the discounted launch of MLO, institutions are able to become members for a discounted £1000/$1500, this entitles scholars in an institution to publish ten articles (at the equivalent of £100/$150 per article) without time limit, provided those articles pass rigorous peer review.
+Alternatively, institutions are able to become members of MLO for £2000/$3000.
+An MLO membership entitles scholars in a member institution to publish five articles (equivalent to a saving of £500/$750) without time limit, provided those articles pass rigorous peer review.
+VAT will be added where applicable.

 Early Career Researchers (ECR)*

-MLO is partly supported by the Liverpool University Press Authors Fund.
+MLO is partly supported by the Liverpool University Press Open Access Author Fund.
 This is used to support open access publication by early career researchers in the humanities and social sciences.
-LUP authors may donate all or part of their royalties to the Fund.
-The Press matches all contributions.
-Click here for more information
+Click here for more information.

 *Early Career Researchers are defined as being within 8 years of the award of their PhD or 6 years of their first academic appointment.